CTF-72 Participates in Sea Dragon 2021

 ANDERSEN AIR FORCE BASE, Guam (Jan.
-16, 2021) – Aircrew from Patrol Squadron (VP) 5 train members of the Indian Navy preflight procedures.
+12, 2021) – Aircrew from Patrol Squadron (VP) 5 perform maintenance on a P-8A Poseidon, the US Navy's premiere maritime, patrol and reconnaissance aircraft.
 Sea Dragon is an annual multi-lateral anti-submarine warfare exercise that improves the interoperability elements required to effectively and cohesively respond to the defense of a regional contingency in the Indo-Pacific, while continuing to build and strengthen relationships held between nations.
 (U.S. Navy photo by Lt.
 Cmdr.
 Kyle Hooker)

 |Date Taken: